FREQUENTLY ASKED QUESTIONS (FAQs)

 A. Any health benefits attributed to sauna usage are linked to the fact that sauna rooms get hot.
 These benefits include improved circulation, lower blood pressure, enhanced immune system, respiratory relief, detoxification, burned calories, better skin tone, and joint and muscle pain relief.
 Heart Health Benefits of Sauna

 A. The overall experience is similar whether heating with electric or wood.
-An electric heater is standard with every sauna we sell, and we also have wood-burning options.
-The wood heater will require that you vent the heater out the top or back of the room as well as provide an appropriate firewall around the heater.
-Installation should be done in compliance with the heater manufacturers’ instructions as well as applicable building codes.
+An electric heater is standard with every sauna we sell, and we also have wood-burning options for our larger outdoor saunas.
+Installation should be done in accordance with the sauna and heater manufacturer's recommendations, being sure to abide by any local building codes as well

 Q. What’s included with each sauna kit?